kjolley/BIGSdb_documentation/dbase_setup.rst

     for this database by any specific user - this parameter is only effective if users have to log in.

-* use_temp_scheme_table

-  * Sets whether entire schemes are imported in to the isolate database in to an indexed table rather than querying the seqdef scheme view for isolate results tables.
-Under some circumstances this can be considerably quicker than querying the seqdef scheme view (a few ms compared to >10s if the seqdef database contains multiple schemes with an uneven distribution of a large number of profiles so that the Postgres query planner picks a sequential rather than index scan).
-This scheme table can also be generated periodically using the update_scheme_cache.pl script to create a persistent cache.
-This is particularly useful for large schemes (>10000 profiles) but data will only be as fresh as the cache so ensure that the update script is run periodically.

 * view

   * Database view containing isolate data, default 'isolates'.